openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (1a) The Wallet-initiated flow begins as the End-User requests a Credential from a pre-configured list of the Credentials ready to be issued or, in alternative, as the End-User requires a Credential not available yet in the Wallet and the Wallet gives guidance to the End-User to get the Credential from a Credential Issuer.

 (1b) The Issuer-initiated flow begins as the Credential Issuer generates a Credential Offer for certain Credential(s) and communicates it to the Wallet, for example, as a QR code or as a URI.
-The Credential Offer contains the Credential Issuer's URL and the Credential type(s).
+The Credential Offer contains the Credential Issuer's URL and the information about the Credential being offered.

 (2) The Wallet uses the Credential Issuer's unique identifier, in the form of HTTPs URL, to fetch the Credential Issuer metadata as described in (#credential-issuer-metadata).
-The metadata is required by the Wallet to learn the Credential types and formats the Credential Issuer supports; it is also required to determine the Authorization endpoint (OAuth 2.0 Authorization Server) and Credential endpoint required to start the request.
-This specification enables deployments where the Credential endpoint and the Authorization endpoint are provided by different entities.
+The metadata is required by the Wallet to learn the Credential types and formats the Credential Issuer supports; it is also required to determine the Authorization Endpoint (OAuth 2.0 Authorization Server) and Credential Endpoint required to start the request.
+This specification enables deployments where the Credential Endpoint and the Authorization Endpoint are provided by different entities.
 Please note that in this example the Credential Issuer and OAuth 2.0 Authorization Server correspond to the same entity.

 (3) The Wallet sends an Authorization Request to the Authorization Endpoint.
 The Authorization Endpoint processes the Authorization Request, which typically includes the End-User authentication and the gathering of the End-User consent.